PREVYMIS® (letermovir) 240mg, 480mg tablets / Injection 20mg/mL

 Baseline data collected at randomization in the phase 3 trial.

-The majority of patients in the phase 3 trial were R+ with no additional risk factors at baseline.
+The majority of patients in the phase 3 trial in adults were R+ with no additional risk factors at baseline.
 Thirty percent of patients were R+ with ≥1 of the following additional risk factors and were placed in the high-risk stratum:

 • Related donor with human leukocyte antigen (HLA) mismatch